FusionAuth/fusionauth-site/astro/src/content/articles/identity-basics/complete-authentication-system.md

 ---
-layout: advice
 title: How Complete Does Your Authentication Provider Need to Be?
 description: Learn the various types of authentication systems, advantages and limitations of each, and which ones might suit your application.
 author: Cameron Pavey
-image: advice/how-complete-auth-provider/expert-advice-how-complete-does-your-authentication-provider-need-to-be-header-image.png
+icon: /img/icons/complete-auth-provider-needs.svg
-category: Identity Basics
+section: Identity Basics
 date: 2021-09-14
 dateModified: 2021-09-14
 ---